-This program is offered at Clark State's Bellefontaine and Springfield locations.
+This program is offered at Clark State's Bellefontaine and Springfield - Leffel Lane locations.

 The Industrial Technology program has been developed in response to the great need expressed by manufacturers in the Champaign, Clark, Greene, and Logan County areas for skilled technicians.
-The program is intended to train for career fields such as machine repair technician or electrical maintenance technician.
+The program is intended to train for career fields such as machine repair technician, electrical maintenance technician, or industrial maintenance mechanic.

 Technical coursework in the program is designed such that it can be used to support company-sponsored apprenticeship programs.

-In addition to applied technical courses, Industrial Technology includes an optional co-op experience.
-Students must complete EBE 1000, Employability Skills, as a technical elective and then work with Career Services to secure an appropriate co-op site.
+Some required courses for the Associates degree are offered only at the Springfield location.
+In addition to applied technical courses, Industrial Technology includes a co-op experience.
+Students must complete EBE 1000, Employability Skills, and then work with Career Services to secure an appropriate co-op site.

 Upon completion of an associate degree in Industrial Technology, a graduate will be able to: